veronikakontos/OliveOil/README.md

-# This project is a Family - Oriented Olive Oil Business
+# This project is a Family - Oriented Olive Oil Business web application

 ##### - Website was an idea, mean to be used for real bussiness purposes for private client from Greece